Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 - Water: as needed.

-- Tempering: is optional through tempering gives a lovely flavour.
-Here is what you will need oil, mustard, asafoetida, split black dal, broken red chillies and curry leaves.
+- Tempering: is optional as tempering gives a lovely flavour.
+You will need oil, mustard, asafoetida, split black dal, broken red chillies and curry leaves.

-- Green chillies: again fresh green chillies that are pungent are used.
-You can adjust the number as per your taste.
+- Green chillies: Again, fresh, pungent green chillies are used.
+You can adjust the number according to your taste.

-- Ginger: Fresh ginger is accepted in traditional temple cooking so be sure to add some to the chutney.
+- Ginger: Fresh ginger is accepted in traditional temple cooking, so add some to the chutney.

-- Lemon: juice of lemon makes the chutney delicious adjust the amount to suit your tastes.
+- Lemon: The juice of lemon makes the chutney delicious.
+Adjust the amount to suit your tastes.

 1. How to make Coconut Coriander Chutney with tempering:

-- Cut the coriander stalks, chilli, ginger and add to the mixer.
+- Cut the coriander stalks, chilli, and ginger and add them to the mixer.

-- If your coconut is frozen thaw it, you can leave it out for 30 minutes, microwave it or pour boiling water on it.
+- If your coconut is frozen, you can thaw it by leaving it out for 30 minutes, microwaving it, or pouring boiling water over it.
 Add to a mixer jar.

-- Add the cumin seeds, garlic, salt, sugar, lemon juice, roasted gram.
+- Add the cumin seeds, garlic, salt, sugar, lemon juice, and roasted gram.

 - Blitz in the mixer, add water as needed and grind the chutney.
 You can grind as fine as you wish.
 Transfer to a bowl.

-- One word adding the tempering is optional.
-These days I generally avoid adding tempering.
-The chutney tastes just as good.
+- One word: adding the tempering is optional.
+I generally avoid adding tempering these days, but chutney tastes good, very good with it.

 2. To make Temple Chutney:

-- Add all the ingredients to the mixer jar and blitz it up.
-(Tip: cut the chillies and ginger).
+- Add all the ingredients to the mixer jar and blitz them up.
+(Tip: Cut the chillies and ginger.)

 - You will need to add a little water.